 - 2009 | PhD in Earth Sciences, University of Barcelona (Spain)

 - 2003 | BSc + MSc in Engineering Geology, University of Alicante (Spain) – First Class Honours

-I’m interested in investigating gravity driven instabilities, both in rock and in icy media, in order to predict the occurrence of (catastrophic) Rock Slope Failures (RSF).
-To do so, my current research interests range from the use of high resolution techniques and methods for 3D experimental data collection (remote sensing techniques, Structure-from-motion, new dynamic sensors, etc.), to the development of innovative algorithms for the characterization, monitoring and modelling of progressive failures, including the influence of external forces (precipitation) on the dynamics of the phenomena.
+I am a passionate PhD-level Engineering Geologist with a keen interest in advancing strategic research and innovation across a diverse spectrum of environmental facets.
+My previous research has been predominantly focused on addressing critical challenges related to monitoring, modeling, and predicting gravity-driven instabilities in rock and ice cliffs.
+Utilizing state-of-the-art high-resolution remote sensing techniques, I have conducted extensive studies employing terrestrial, UAV, and satellite platforms to enhance our understanding of these complex phenomena.
+My commitment lies in contributing valuable insights to the field, ultimately striving to make meaningful advancements in gravity driven instabilities, both in rock and in icy media, in order to predict the occurrence of (catastrophic) Rock Slope Failures (RSF).
+Other research interests while I was an academic ranged from the use of high resolution techniques and methods for 3D experimental data collection (remote sensing techniques, Structure-from-motion, new dynamic sensors, etc.), to the development of innovative algorithms for the characterization, monitoring and modelling of progressive failures, including the influence of external forces (precipitation) on the dynamics of the phenomena.
 I’m fluent in different languages (English, French, Spanish and Catalan) and highly motivated in learning and developing new 4D research methods and techniques.
-Also, I love outdoors sports, photography, nature and most importantly, I am married with a wonderful woman and our family is growing up… that’s great ! ^^
+Also, I love outdoors sports, photography, nature and most importantly, I have a lovely family ^_^